What's included in your membership

 What do you get for the money you contribute?

 As a member of the pension scheme for the pharmacy sector, you contribute 3.4 percent of your salary without AFP, and 3.9 percent with AFP.
-For every NOK you contribute, your employer also contributes around four NOK.
-These funds are used to secure your pension.
+For every krone you contribute, your employer contributes approximately four kroner.
+These contributions are used to secure your pension.

-While pensions from other schemes often cease after ten years of payment, pensions from the Pharmacy Sector scheme are paid for life.
-To assess your real salary and pension, you must, therefore, consider your salary and pension together.
+While pensions from other schemes often stop after ten years of payment, pensions from the Pharmacy Sector scheme are paid for life.
+To understand the real value of your salary and pension, you must consider both together.

 Minimum requirement

-To be a member, you must work a minimum of 20 percent of a full-time position.
-If you work 19.99 percent, you fall below the minimum requirement and will not become a member.
+To become a member, you must work at least 20 percent of a full-time position.
+If you work 19.99 percent, you fall below the threshold and will not become a member.
 This also applies to pharmacy technicians.
 Pharmacists are also members of the pension scheme.

 Membership for multiple positions

-If you have multiple positions covered by the pension scheme, you should be a member of the scheme when your total average working hours exceed the minimum requirement (see above).
-Membership is not granted for positions that together exceed 100 percent.
+If you hold several positions covered by the pension scheme, you should become a member when your total average working hours exceed the minimum requirement (see above).
+Membership is not granted for combined positions exceeding 100 percent.

 Transfer Agreement

-If you became a member of the pension scheme for the pharmacy sector before February 1, 2003, you fall under the agreement for the transfer of pension rights between public service pension schemes.
-If you became a member after February 1, 2003, the transfer agreement does not apply to you.
+If you became a member of the pension scheme for the pharmacy sector before 1 February 2003, you are covered by the agreement for the transfer of pension rights between public service pension schemes.
+If you joined after that date, the transfer agreement does not apply to you.

-The highest pension basis is 10 times the National Insurance basic amount (G)
+The highest pension basis is ten times the National Insurance basic amount (G)

-Your salary constitutes your pension basis, but it only applies up to 10 times the National Insurance basic amount (G), which is as of 2023 around 830.000 NOK.
+Your salary constitutes your pension basis, but only up to ten times the National Insurance basic amount (G), which was approximately NOK 830,000 as at 2023.

-If you are on sick leave, your membership is maintained as long as sickness benefits or sick pay is paid.
+If you are on sick leave, your membership continues as long as you receive sickness benefit or sick pay.

-For retirement and AFP contractual pensions, you will be removed from the pension scheme if you work in a position below the minimum requirement of 20 percent.
-However, if you become disabled, your membership is maintained even if you work in a position below the minimum requirement.
-This means that you earn towards your retirement pension while receiving disability pension.
+For retirement and AFP contractual pensions, you will be removed from the pension scheme if you work in a position below the 20 percent minimum.
+However, if you become disabled, your membership continues even if you work below that threshold.
+This means you continue to accrue retirement pension while receiving disability pension.

 Membership during unpaid leave